Synthetic Biology - Engineering bacterial metabolism for a sustainable bioeconomy

 We want to produce chemicals with non-growing bacteria

-In the ERC funded MapMe project, we engineer E. coli strains that switch between growth and overproduction of metabolites.
+In the ERC funded MapMe project, we engineered E. coli strains that switch between growth and overproduction of metabolites.
 In a pilot study we designed metabolic switches with temperature-sensitive enzymes and used them to overproduce citrulline (Schramm et al. 2020).
-The signal for the switch was a temperature shift of 6°C, which is easy to achieve in bioreactors, even at an industrial scale.
-Currently, we use CRISPR to create thermo-switches en masse.
+The signal for the switch was a temperature shift of 6°C, which is easy to achieve even in industrial-scale bioreactors.
+Now we used CRISPR and created thermo-switches en masse.

 Our current library includes hundreds of thermo-switches, that enable us to control growth of E. coli at the level of every cellular process.
 We found that with the right thermo-switch E. coli maintains metabolically active for days and produce products like arginine (Schramm et al., submitted).